Drizin/InterpolatedLogging/README.md

 # Performance / Benchmarks

 Some people are worried that using FormattableString is much slower than using the regular strings.
-And some have mentioned that Microsoft is working on a [proposal](https://github.com/dotnet/designs/pull/195) for a [Logging Generator](https://github.com/geeknoid/LoggingGenerator) which uses C# 9 source generators and which should convert decorated partial-methods into strongly-typed logging functions (without needing string interpolation).
+And some have mentioned that Microsoft is working on a proposal for a [Logging Generator](https://github.com/geeknoid/LoggingGenerator) which uses C# 9 source generators to convert decorated partial-methods into strongly-typed logging functions (without needing string interpolation).

-There are benchmark tests [here](https://github.com/Drizin/InterpolatedLogging/tree/main/src/InterpolatedLogging.Microsoft.Extensions.Logging.Tests/BenchmarkTests.cs) comparing InterpolatedLogging with Microsoft code, and the results show that the performance of both libraries is nearly identical, and frequently InterpolatedLogging is even faster!
-Looks like Interpolated Strings are not so bad as we thought.
+There are benchmark tests [here](https://github.com/Drizin/InterpolatedLogging/tree/main/src/InterpolatedLogging.Microsoft.Extensions.Logging.Tests/BenchmarkTests.cs) comparing how much overhead InterpolatedLogging adds on top of this Microsoft strongly-typed solution, and the results show that InterpolatedLogging (using `FormattableString`) timings are in the same order of magnitude.
+When using Console sink the performance overhead was between 4% and 19%, and this difference probably gets smaller when using external sinks (like ElasticSearch/Splunk).
+If you're doing async logging this latency increment is probably negligible.

 ![Benchmarks - Microsoft LoggingGenerator](src/InterpolatedLogging.Microsoft.Extensions.Logging.Tests/BenchmarkTests-Result.png)